CaptainCrowbar/crow/docs/options.md

   remaining unclaimed arguments will be assigned to it.
 * The `no_default` flag suppresses the display of the default value in the help text.
+* The `random` flag will generate a random value (0-max for integers, 0-1 for floating point) using `std::random_device` if a value is not supplied.
 * The `required` flag indicates that this option must be supplied (this does not apply if the user selects the `--help` or `--version` options).
 * The `dir_exists` and `file_exists` flags indicate that the argument must be